aio-libs/aiojobs/docs/intro.rst

 there is no reason to continue data collecting: output HTTP channel is closed anyway.

-But sometimes HTTP POST processing requeires atomicity: data should be put into DB or sent to other server regardless of HTTP client disconnection.
+But sometimes HTTP POST processing requires atomicity: data should be put into DB or sent to other server regardless of HTTP client disconnection.
 It could be done by spawning a new task for data sending but see concerns above.